MicrosoftDocs/appcenter-docs/docs/transition/index.md

 ## Feedback

 App Center does not support the HockeyApp Feedback functionality.
-Find out about potential [alternatives](feedback.md).
+For potential alternatives, see the [feedback guide](feedback.md).